Which sporting events have been affected following the death of the Queen?

 Football

-All Premier League and EFL games this weekend have been postponed as a mark of respect, while all professional football in Northern Ireland is also off.
+All Premier League and English Football League matches this weekend have been postponed as a mark of respect.

-The Scottish Professional Football League announced that Friday evening’s Championship clash between Dundee and Cove Rangers was off.
+All games in the Women’s Super League, Women’s Championship and Women’s FA Cup have also been postponed this weekend.

+The Scottish Football Association announced the postponement of all professional games over the course of the weekend, while all football in Northern Ireland and Wales is also off.

 Cricket

+Cricket will resume on Saturday, including the men’s Test between England and South Africa and the women’s T20 between England and India.

-Friday’s play between England and South Africa men at The Oval, along with all scheduled matches in the Rachael Heyhoe Flint Trophy, will not take place.
+Play between England and South Africa at the Oval, along with all scheduled matches in the Rachael Heyhoe Flint Trophy, did not take place on Friday.

 Rugby Union